tomasherceg/dotvvm-docs/Pages/basics-globalization.md

 If you use any control which works with numeric or date values (e.g. [Literal](/docs/controls/builtin/Literal/{branch}) with its `FormatString` property), the page needs to know which culture should be used in order to apply the correct format.

+### Default Culture

 In the [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}), you can specify the default culture which is used for all requests.
 The best way is to set this value in the `DotvvmStartup.cs` file using the following code:

 ```CSHARP
 config.DefaultCulture = "en-US";
 ```

+### Switching Cultures

+> The way how cultures are switched was changed in [DotVVM 2.0](/docs/tutorials/basics-globalization/2-0) to handle asynchronous methods correctly.

 If your website supports multiple languages and cultures, you need to store the language the user has selected somewhere.
 Whichever method you use (cookies, URL, database...), you need to tell DotVVM at the beginning of the request processing, which culture is used for the particular